 Nutrition Info (Approximate Values)

-This Paneer Korma post from the blog archives first published in Jan 2015 has been republished and updated on 21 January 2022.
+This Paneer Korma post from the blog archives first published in Jan 2015 has been updated and republished on January 2022.

 I am a complete beginner to cooking and this website is my knight in shining armour!

 Tried this recipe, and it came out really well!
 Loved it!!!

 Thank you for the lovely feedback and the rating as well.
 Glad to know you like the paneer korma recipe.
 Welcome and Happy Cooking.

 This is my favorite website.I tried so many recipes from this site.
 All are amazing and well narrated.
 I liked the way you post step by step recipe with pictures.
 I tried this recipe today and it came out so well.

 Thank you so much for all the recipes.